django-commons/django-typer/doc/source/tutorial.rst

     Typer_ interface to define Arguments_ and Options_ so please refer to the Typer_ documentation for any questions about how to define these.

-* :doc:`click <click:index>`
+* :doc:`click <click:quickstart>`

-    The :doc:`click <click:index>` interfaces and concepts are relatively hidden by Typer_, but occasionally you may need to refer to the :doc:`click <click:index>` documentation when you want to implement more complex behaviors like passing :class:`context parameters <click.Context>`.
-    It is not necessary to familiarize yourself with :doc:`click <click:index>` to use django-typer_, but you should know that it exists and is the engine behind much of this functionality.
+    The :doc:`click <click:quickstart>` interfaces and concepts are relatively hidden by Typer_, but occasionally you may need to refer to the :doc:`click <click:quickstart>` documentation when you want to implement more complex behaviors like passing :class:`context parameters <click.Context>`.
+It is not necessary to familiarize yourself with :doc:`click <click:quickstart>` to use django-typer_, but you should know that it exists and is the engine behind much of this functionality.

 Install django-typer_